 Thank you for your interest in volunteering for the Traverse City Film Festival!
-Volunteers are integral to the festival process.
+Volunteers could not be more essential in making the festival happen!

 QUESTIONS?
 NEED HELP?